sanketshreeemal/react-tenant/paths/database-structure-instructions.md

 1. **Tenant Table Enhancements:**
    - In the Tenant tab, display rows with key tenant information.
    - Include an **Actions** column with buttons for:
-     - **View:** Navigate to a detailed lease view page.
-     - **Edit:** Open a pre-populated form for editing lease details.
+     - **Edit:** Opens a pre-populated form for editing lease details.
-     - **Toggle Lease Status:** Enable toggling between active and inactive status.

-2. **View Lease Details:**
-   - On clicking **View**, redirect the user to a dedicated page that displays all lease agreement details fetched from the `lease` collection in a user-friendly, modern UI.
+     - **Dynamic Toggle:** A dynamic toggle control for lease status.
+       - When a lease is created, the default state is active (toggle on).
+       - Removing the separate status column, this toggle is placed next to the Edit button.
+       - Toggling the lease off should immediately update the visual state (e.g., change toggle color to grey) and update the corresponding boolean value in Firebase.
+       - When toggling on a lease, the system must check that no other lease for the same unit is active.
+If an active lease already exists, display a user-friendly error message with tenant name and lease duration details, prompting the user to deactivate the conflicting lease first.

-3. **Edit Lease Details:**
+2. **Edit Lease Details:**
-   - When **Edit** is clicked, open the existing Add Tenant (or Lease) form pre-populated with data from the specific lease.
+   - When the **Edit** button is clicked, open the existing Add Tenant/Lease form pre-populated with data from the specific lease.
    - All fields are editable except for the Unit Number.
-   - Updates should modify the existing record rather than creating a new lease.
+   - Any updates should modify the existing record rather than creating a new one.
-   - Include a red **Delete** button at the bottom of the form.
+   - The form should include a red **Delete** button at the bottom.
-     - On clicking **Delete**, display a confirmation popup.
+     - Clicking **Delete** should trigger a confirmation popup.
      - Upon confirmation, delete the lease from Firebase and redirect the user back to the Tenant tab with a success message.

-4. **Lease Toggle Functionality:**
-   - Implement an interactive toggle element reflecting the lease's active status.
-   - Toggling off a lease should occur immediately.
-   - When toggling on a lease, cross-check the database:
-     - If another lease for the same unit is already active, display a UI-friendly error message with tenant name and lease duration details.
-     - The error must prompt the user to deactivate the conflicting lease before activating another.

-5. **UI Consistency:**
+3. **UI Consistency:**
-   - Ensure all pages and forms follow the design rules (clean, modern, responsive, and consistent with existing styles).
+   - Ensure all pages, tables, and forms follow the established design rules: clean, modern, responsive, and consistent with existing styles.

+4. **Tweaks to be made later:**
+- When a lease is deleted, the user should be redirected to the tenant tab.
+Make sure that when a user tries to active a lease for a unit that already has an active lease, the error messages always show the tenant name, not the leaseID or unit ID or some numerical code. key for UI.
+- THe toggle button should be a pastel green when active, and grey when not active.
+Right now, there is no way to know what the toggle does.
+Find a way to intuitively show the user that the toggle is for lease status.
+The toggle is also not centered.

 ---